-- Pens.
+- Pens

 - Sharp HB pencil.

 - 30cm ruler.

 - Calculator.

-- Textbook (see Page 23)

 - Relevant work pack for the current topic of study.

-- Labcoat (for all practical sessions).

 Footwear: ideally, for health and safety reasons, rubber-soled flat covered shoes (no open sandals, peep toe shoes) should be worn in laboratories.

 Please note that it is your responsibility to protect your clothing and yourself and to take adequate care when walking around a lab.